elhumble/SHO_analysis_2020/README.md

 **Summary**
 -------------
 This repository contains the scripts used for downstream analyses and visualisation including synteny plotting, genetic diversity analyses, PSMC simulations and PSMC visualisation.
-Please see github repository *SHO_reseq_2020* for prior steps including alignment and SNP calling.
+Please see github repository [SHO_reseq_2020](https://github.com/elhumble/SHO_reseq_2020) for prior steps including alignment and SNP calling.

 **Data**
 -------------
-synteny
-PSMC files
-Het file and div stats
-PLINK files for het
-DRYAD
+Most intermediate data files required to run these scripts are available on the Dryad Digital Repository.
+All other files can be generated using scripts from the [first part](https://github.com/elhumble/SHO_reseq_2020) of the pipeline.

 `/file_lists` contains all other files required for running the scripts `/scripts` contains a few extra scripts that are required

 ###### Please feel free to [get in touch](mailto:emily.humble@ed.ac.uk) if you have any questions.